ucbepic/data-agent-benchmark-study/CATEGORIES.md

 **Why it’s hard for LLMs**
 - Sessionization rules and attribution windows are subtle and domain-specific.
 - Late-arriving events and timezone boundaries easily corrupt metrics.
-- Requires consistent cohort definitions and reusability across runs.
+- Requires consistent cohort definitions that can be rerun exactly.

 **Representative prompts**
 1. “Build a signup → activation → paid funnel by acquisition channel for the last 28 days and report conversion rates at each step.”